adamaarbouba/WorkSphere_Application/README.md

 #### Adding Employee

-- “+” button at the bottom of the sidebar to make the employee form modal popup.
+- “Add Employee” button at the bottom of the sidebar to make the employee form modal popup.
 - fill in the modal for an employee to get added under the search bar

 #### Modifiying and Deleting a Employee

-- “+” button in each employee card to modify it or “X” to delete it.
+- “trash-bin-icon” button in each employee card to delete it.

 ## Logic and Restrictions